sowieso-fruehling/coding_exercises_options/editable_profile/README.md

 For the image upload, a file picker is fine

 ### Server side
-The server side can be in whatever language you are strong with.
+The server side can be in either Java or Kotlin
-We mainly use js, java, and a little bit of php and go, so please try to use one of them that you're stronger with.
 If you opt for a db approach, store in whatever storage you see fit.